Diamond-shaped evolution of the superconducting interference pattern in NbTiN weak-link Josephson junctions: Introduction

-In this work, we study Josephson junctions with NbTiN weak links using Bi$_{2}$O$_{2}$Se flakes as a bolster.
-Naturally, the weak link of NbTiN electrodes is formed at the flake edge due to the height difference between the top of the flake and the Si/SiO$_2$ substrate.
-The junctions exhibit supercurrent characteristics similar to usual Josephson junctions, including quantum interference effect in a perpendicular magnetic field and Shapiro steps under a microwave irradiation (Supplemental Material, Sec. \uppercase\expandafter{\romannumeral4}~\cite{[See Supplemental Material]SM}).
-Instead of the regular Fraunhofer-like pattern, however, the junction displays an interference pattern similar as a superconducting quantum interference device (SQUID), which indicates a non-homogeneous current distribution in the junction~\cite{grapheneNbTiNjunctionsPhysRevB.85.205404,Edgemodesuperconductivity,InducedsuperconductivityinthequantumspinHalledge,SQUIDpatterndisruptionPhysRevB.102.165407,Bi2O2SeBasedJosephsonJunction,Spatiallyresolvededgecurrentsandguidedwaveelectronicstatesingraphene,EdgesuperconductivityinmultilayerWTe2Josephsonjunction}.
-Upon application of an in-plane magnetic field, the interference pattern exhibits a unique evolution with each node opened and extended in a V-shape, presenting a diamond-like structure and a false Zeeman-driven 0-$\pi$ transition.
-Theoretically we explore the orbital effect of rippled structures, and find that such a special evolution pattern can be generated in response to a combination of ripples and a certain current distribution.
-Our results can serve as a caution that the combined effect of rippled structures and non-homogeneous current distributions should be taken seriously when investigating planar Josephson junctions in an in-plane magnetic field.
+In this work, we investigate Josephson junctions comprising NbTiN weak links, employing Bi$_{2}$O$_{2}$Se flakes as a structural support.
+The weak link naturally forms at the edge of the Bi$_{2}$O$_{2}$Se flake due to the height disparity between the flake and the underlying Si/SiO$_2$ substrate.
+These junctions exhibit conventional superconducting transport characteristics, including quantum interference under perpendicular magnetic fields and Shapiro-step responses to microwave irradiation~\cite{supp}.
+Notably, however, the magnetic interference pattern deviates from the standard Fraunhofer-like behavior, instead resembling that of a superconducting quantum interference device (SQUID), a signature of spatially non-uniform current flow within the junction~\cite{grapheneNbTiNjunctionsPhysRevB.85.205404,Edgemodesuperconductivity,InducedsuperconductivityinthequantumspinHalledge,SQUIDpatterndisruptionPhysRevB.102.165407,Bi2O2SeBasedJosephsonJunction,Spatiallyresolvededgecurrentsandguidedwaveelectronicstatesingraphene,EdgesuperconductivityinmultilayerWTe2Josephsonjunction}.
+When subjected to an in-plane magnetic field, the interference pattern undergoes a striking transformation: individual nodes progressively split and elongate into V-shaped minima, collectively forming a diamond-like diagram.
+To elucidate this phenomenon, we model the interplay between orbital effects—arising from nanoscale ripples inherent to the non-ideal planar geometry of the weak link—and inhomogeneous current distributions.
+Our theoretical framework reveals that the observed diamond-shaped pattern emerges from the synergistic interplay of ripple-induced orbital phase modulation and spatially varying current density.
+This mechanism reproduces the experimental node evolution with remarkable fidelity, underscoring the critical role of geometric imperfections in shaping phase-coherent transport under in-plane magnetic fields.

-\section{TRANSPORT CHARACTERISTICS}
+\section{Transport characteristics}